Troubleshooting

 Note

-When you create a new network object, CDO auto assigns its value as an override to an existing shared network object with the same name.
-This is also applicable when a new device is onboarded to CDO.
+When you create a new network object, Security Cloud Control auto assigns its value as an override to an existing shared network object with the same name.
+This is also applicable when a new device is onboarded to Security Cloud Control.

 The auto-assignment happens only when the following criteria are met: